What To Plant In October-Zones 1-10

 What to Plant in October by Zone

 I live in Zone 8a, so most of what I have written would apply to that Zone.
-So, I wanted to make sure my readers know what you can plant in your Zone.
+So, I wanted to ensure my readers know what you can plant in your Zone.
 Below is a list of things you can plant in each zone in October!

 Zones 1- and parts of 3

 In Zones 1-3, October is the time to harvest.
-In fact, in some places, we’ve had blizzards happening in October in these zones over the years.
+In fact, in some places, we’ve had blizzards in October in these zones.
 October is not the best time to begin planting outdoors.
 However, you can plant things such as herbs, peppers, and tomatoes indoors.

 Zone 3